If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 According to one of the developers they were supposed to be fought during the Black Mesa part, and were cut due to not having unique animations.

-Apparently the models for boots and body were bought of Turbosquid as confirmed by one of the developers.
+The models for the boots and the body were bought of Turbosquid as confirmed by one of the developers.

 Winter Survivor